 Degradable SAPs present a greener alternative.
-Degradable SAPs are formulated to degrade into smaller molecules via processes like hydrolysis, oxidation, and biodegradation.
+These materials are formulated to degrade into smaller molecules via processes like hydrolysis, oxidation, and biodegradation.
 The products of degradation are normally non-toxic and can be reused by the environment without any adverse effects.
-The biodegradability of graft-starch-polyacrylate SAPs modified, for instance, may be examined by α-amylase hydrolysis (Dispat et al., 2020).
-The procedure consists of subjecting the SAP to α-amylase, a starch-cleaving enzyme, and monitoring the release of hydrolysis products with time.
-The quantity of released hydrolysis products is an indicator of the degree of degradation, yielding significant information on SAP degradation rate and mechanism.
+For example, the biodegradability of graft-starch-polyacrylate SAPs can be evaluated using α-amylase, an enzyme that hydrolyses starch via hydrolysis process (Dispat et al., 2020).
+The method involves subjecting the SAP to α-amylase, and monitoring the release of hydrolysis products over time.
+The quantity of released hydrolysis products is an indicator of the degradation rate and mechanism.
 Through the production and application of degradable SAPs, one can reduce the environmental footprint of these products and enhance more environmentally friendly farming practices.

 Types of SAPs used in seed coating

 Common SAPs employed in seed coating include cross-linked potassium polyacrylate (PAL), cross-linked polyacrylamide-based polymer (PAM), PAM with graphite (PAM+G) (Amirkhani et al., 2023), and starch-graft-2-Propenoic acid (potassium salt) (STR) (Dispat et al., 2020).
-These materials are selected for their specific properties and performance characteristics in enhancing seed germination and seedling establishment.
-These SAPs improve water retention and enhance seed germination and seedling establishment.
-Different formulations exhibit varying degrees of water absorbency and flowability.
-The choice of SAP depends on factors such as cost, availability, the desired level of water retention, and environmental considerations (Amirkhani et al., 2023).
+These materials are selected based on their functional properties, especially their ability to enhance water retention, seed germination, and seed establishment.
+Additionally, the SAPs performance formulations can vary in terms of water absorbency and flowability.
+The selection of an appropriate SAP depends on multiple factors, including cost, availability, the desired level of water retention, and environmental considerations (Amirkhani et al., 2023).
 The selection of the appropriate SAP type is crucial for optimizing the performance of seed coatings.
-Factors such as the specific crop, soil conditions, and climate should be considered when choosing the most suitable SAP formulation.
-By carefully tailoring the SAP type to the specific application, it is possible to maximize the benefits of seed coating and promote sustainable agricultural practices.
+Additionally, specific crop types, soil conditions, and climate should be considered to ensure optimal performance?.
+Tailoring the SAP type to specific application, not only maximize the benefits of seed coating but also contribute to sustainable agricultural practices.

 Techniques for Uniform SAP Application

-The effectiveness of Superabsorbent Polymers (SAPs) in seed coating largely depends on the uniformity of their application.
-Ensuring that each seed receives an equal and adequate amount of SAP is crucial for maximizing the benefits of enhanced water retention and improved germination.
-Various coating techniques are employed to achieve this uniform coverage and adherence, each with its advantages and limitations.
-These techniques range from simple manual methods to sophisticated industrial processes, depending on the scale of application and the desired level of precision.
+The effectiveness of SAPs in seed coating largely depends on the uniformity of their application.
+Consistent and adequate amount of SAP coating is crucial for maximizing the benefits of enhanced water retention and improved germination.
+Various coating techniques are employed to ensure uniform coverage and adherence, each with its advantages and limitations, varying from simple manual methods to sophisticated industrial processes, depending on the scale of application and the desired level of precision.

-One common method involves applying the SAP as a powder directly to the seeds, followed by the addition of a binding agent to ensure adherence.
-The seeds are then mixed thoroughly to distribute the SAP evenly across their surface.
+One common method involves direct application of SAPs powder to the seeds, followed by the addition of a binding agent to ensure adherence.
+The seeds are then thoroughly mixed to achieve relatively even coating.
 This method is relatively simple and cost-effective, making it suitable for small-scale applications.
 However, it may not provide the most uniform coverage, and the amount of SAP applied can be difficult to control precisely.

-Another approach involves dissolving the SAP in water or another suitable solvent to create a solution or slurry.
-The seeds are then immersed in this solution or sprayed with it, allowing the SAP to coat their surface.
+Alternatively, SAPs can be applied in the form of a solution or slurry by dissolving the SAP in water or another suitable solvent Where the seeds are then immersed in this solution or sprayed with it, allowing the SAP to coat their surface.
 This method can provide more uniform coverage than powder application, as the liquid SAP can penetrate into the crevices and irregularities of the seed surface.
-The concentration of the SAP solution and the duration of immersion or spraying can be adjusted to control the amount of SAP applied.
-After coating, the seeds are typically dried to remove excess moisture and create a solid, adherent coating.
+The concentration of the SAP solution and the duration of exposure can be adjusted to control SAPs deposition.
+After coating, the seeds are typically dried to remove excess moisture and solidify the coating.